jeffb4real/ovensensorweb/README.md

 __Note:__ pip is the preferred package installer program for Python.
 Starting with Python 3.4, it is included by default with the Python binary installers.

-Feel free to use pip to install any packages that you like.
+This step assumes you've completed the previous step, Activate your Virtual Environment, and that the virtual environment is active.

 The only additional package we need for the Django tutorial is Django itself.
 To install:

 	(my-env) $ python3 -m pip install django